websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/understanding-object-integrations/headless-framework-integration.md

 # Headless Framework Integration

-All published Objects are integrated with Liferay's Headless framework, so you can interact with an Object and its data headlessly through defined endpoints.
-When an Object is published, Liferay automatically generates both REST and [GraphQL](https://graphql.org) APIs.
+When you publish Objects, you also publish headless REST APIs with them.
+Liferay automatically generates both REST and [GraphQL](https://graphql.org) APIs for each Object you create.
 The APIs generated for an Object depend on its scope (i.e., company or Site).

 All Objects use the `c/[pluralobjectlabel]` naming pattern (e.g., `c/timeoffrequests`).
 Each Object entry schema includes all of the Object's fields and relationships.